I was with the CEO of a $XB+ SaaS CEO a little while back

 Money matters.
+It does.
 Money is part of why we do this, maybe more in the early days than later.
 It’s not just about building software and the journey.
 It’s about turning your shares from $0.00001 into … something.

 So when should you sell your company — if ever?
 Especially, if things get a little tougher, selling may seem like a valid option, if you do have options.